 Lactonase Degrades 4-HNE Lactol

-A bacterial enzyme that silences microbial chatter might also neutralize a toxic byproduct of cellular self-destruction.
+Bacterial enzymes that silence microbe chatter might also neutralize a toxic byproduct of cell death.

 This is an AI-generated summary.
 Read the full mechanism below for technical detail.